No deal: Lifespan, CNE hospital merger talks over

 “I continue to believe that a locally run, academic medical center is what’s in the best interest of Rhode Island,” she said.
 “I have encouraged the parties to keep an open mind, remain open to future discussions, and to continue to pursue expanded collaboration that could pave the way to further integration down the road.”

+This marks the third time Lifespan and Care New England have made a failed attempt at combining.
+Previous proposed mergers were abandoned in the late 1990s and again in the late 2000s.

-The news will spur new questions about the future of Care New England, owner of Women & Infants, Kent and Butler hospitals.
+The talks ending spur new questions about the future of Care New England, owner of Women & Infants, Kent and Butler hospitals and the state’s No. 2 private employer, second only to Lifespan.
 Its executives have been spurred to seek a merger partner by ongoing financial challenges, which already led them to shutter Pawtucket’s Memorial Hospital in 2017.

-It remains unclear whether Partners, which withdrew its application to acquire Care New England after Raimondo’s intervened in favor of the Lifespan talks, will now re-enter the picture.
+It remains unclear whether Partners, which withdrew its application to acquire Care New England after Raimondo intervened in favor of the Lifespan talks, will now re-enter the picture.
+Partners spokesperson Rich Copp said only, “We value our longstanding clinical affiliation with CNE and we remain committed to the health of patients in Rhode Island.”

-Fanale indicated that for now Care New England plans to go it alone and remain independent, saying the company “has implemented a remarkable turnaround with significant improvements.”
+Fanale indicated that for now Care New England plans to remain independent, saying the company “has implemented a remarkable turnaround with significant improvements.”
+CNE recorded an operating loss of $5 million for the six months ended March 31, which officials attributed to lower use of the neonatal intensive care unit at Women & Infants.

 “The board, leadership, and dedicated staff of CNE are fully prepared for and look forward to the opportunities ahead for our system,” he wrote.
 “We have exciting growth plans, clinical development opportunities, and plans for capital improvements.”